-At our wedding, our pastor, who is also our brother-in-law, said, “Marriage is two selfish me’s, who start learning to live like one, unified us.”
+At our wedding, our pastor said, “Marriage is two selfish me’s, who start learning to live like one, unified us.”
 The keyword there is learning.
 We are selfish by nature, and that doesn’t go away when we get married.
 One of the biggest barriers to a healthy marriage is selfishness.
 We overlook the needs of our partner for our own comfort and desires.

 On the other hand, selflessness is a practical pillar on which you can build your marriage.
 The best advice we were given heading into marriage is to try to see who can out-serve the other person.
 Make it a competition to see who can do more thoughtful, kind, and selfless things for the other person.